Winter is coming.

 - nourishes the soul

-Right, let’s get bogged down in detail.
+Enough with the bullet points, let’s get bogged down in detail.

 Hard Shell Versus Soft Shell